ShenDezhou/Chinese-PreTrained-BERT/readme_en.md

 A: Congratulations.

 **Q: How long did the training take and what equipment did it use?**
 A: The training is completed in Google TPU V3 Version (128G HBM).
-It takes about 1.5 days to train bet WwM, while it takes several weeks to train bet WwM ext (more data needs to be iterated more fully).
+It takes about 4 hours to train bert WwM base and 8 hours to train bert WwM large.
-It should be noted that in the pre training phase, we use 'Lamb optimizer' ([tensorflow version implementation]（ https://github.com/ymcui/LAMB_ Optimizer_ TF)）。 The optimizer has good support for large batch.
-When fine-tuning downstream tasks, we use the default "Adam weight decision optimizer" of bet.

 **Q: Who is Ernie?**
 A: The Ernie model in this project refers to the [Ernie] model proposed by Baidu company（ https://github.com/PaddlePaddle/LARK/tree/develop/ERNIE ）Instead of [Ernie] published by Tsinghua University in ACL 2019（ https://github.com/thunlp/ERNIE )。